Carcinogen: Lung cancer

 Lung cancer (pulmonary carcinoma) is the most common cancer in the world, both in terms of cases (1.6 million cases; 12.7% of total cancer cases) and deaths (1.4 million deaths; 18.2% of total cancer deaths).
 Lung cancer is largely caused by tobacco smoke.
 Risk estimates for lung cancer in the United States indicate that tobacco smoke is responsible for 90% of lung cancers.
 Other factors are implicated in lung cancer, and these factors can interact synergistically with smoking so that total attributable risk adds up to more than 100%.
 These factors include occupational exposure to carcinogens (about 9-15%), radon (10%) and outdoor air pollution (1-2%).

 Tobacco smoke is a complex mixture of more than 5,300 identified chemicals.
 The most important carcinogens in tobacco smoke have been determined by a "Margin of Exposure" approach.
 Using this approach, the most important tumorigenic compounds in tobacco smoke were, in order of importance, acrolein, formaldehyde, acrylonitrile, 1,3-butadiene, cadmium, acetaldehyde, ethylene oxide, and isoprene.
 Most of these compounds cause DNA damage by forming DNA adducts or by inducing other alterations in DNA.
 DNA damages are subject to error-prone DNA repair or can cause replication errors.
 Such errors in repair or replication can result in mutations in tumor suppressor genes or oncogenes leading to cancer.

 Breast cancer

 Breast cancer is the second most common cancer [(1.4 million cases, 10.9%), but ranks 5th as cause of death (458,000, 6.1%)].
 Increased risk of breast cancer is associated with persistently elevated blood levels of estrogen.
 Estrogen appears to contribute to breast carcinogenesis by three processes; (1) the metabolism of estrogen to genotoxic, mutagenic carcinogens, (2) the stimulation of tissue growth, and (3) the repression of phase II detoxification enzymes that metabolize ROS leading to increased oxidative DNA damage.

 The major estrogen in humans, estradiol, can be metabolized to quinone derivatives that form adducts with DNA.
-These derivatives can cause dupurination, the removal of bases from the phosphodiester backbone of DNA, followed by inaccurate repair or replication of the apurinic site leading to mutation and eventually cancer.
+These derivatives can cause depurination, the removal of bases from the phosphodiester backbone of DNA, followed by inaccurate repair or replication of the apurinic site leading to mutation and eventually cancer.
 This genotoxic mechanism may interact in synergy with estrogen receptor-mediated, persistent cell proliferation to ultimately cause breast cancer.
 Genetic background, dietary practices and environmental factors also likely contribute to the incidence of DNA damage and breast cancer risk.

+Consumption of alcohol has also been linked to an increased risk for breast cancer.